learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 * **Click the fork button**, as shown in order to create a copy to your personal account which you can edit and update.
 <img src="images/github_fork_button.png">

 One of two things will happen.
 Either it'll pop up a modal (window) and if you scroll to the bottom of it you'll see it says that you already have a fork.
-That is quite possible - learn auto-forks certain lessons for you.
+That is quite possible - Learn auto-forks certain lessons for you.
 If that's the case, just click on the link to view your existing fork.

 If you don't already have a fork, after a moment of this:
 <img src="images/github_forking_in_progress.png" width="700">